-Keep on top of cash
+Keep on top of cash in your small business

 In a 2016 survey by AIA, unsurprisingly 35% of respondents stated that maintaining cash flow was the biggest challenge they faced as an SME.
 With as many as 90% of business failures attributed to poor cash flow it clearly pays dividends to monitor your cash every day.